-Instructor: T. Semple
+Instructor: Prof. BarrettPrerequisite: BIOL2006

 A continuation of BIOL2006, emphasizing physiological systems relevant to animal production.
 Major topics include growth and development as it applies to meat and brood animal production, and the physiology and management of reproduction and lactation in domestic species.
-Fall semester - 3 lecs and 2 labs per week.